ska-telescope/ska-sdp-global-sky-model/docs/src/developerguide/Development.rst

 Running the application
 =======================

 A pre-requisite to running the API is to ingest data to `datasets/`.
-Do this by running the ingest script:
+The options for which data to use are outlined in the :doc:`dataset setup guide <../userguide/sky_model_datasets>`.
+For a quick start, run the ingest script:

 .. code-block:: bash

     $ python cli/ingest_sm.py gleam

+Optionally (but recommended), create a ``catalogue.yaml`` for your dataset, this is also outlined in the :doc:`../userguide/sky_model_datasets` section.

-Then run the api with:
+Start the api with:

 .. code-block:: bash

-    $ uvicorn ska_sdp_global_sky_model.api.main:app --reload --host 0.0.0.0 --port 80 --app-dir ./src
+    $ uvicorn ska_sdp_global_sky_model.api.main:app --reload --app-dir ./src

-This will make the API available at `http://0.0.0.0:80`.
+This will make the API available at `http://127.0.0.1:8000`.

 Running the application tests
 =============================